waldirborbajr/cavelab/README.md

 This is my new dotfiles configuration based on NIX.
 Currently I'm migrating from my old one (https://github.com/waldirborbajr/dotfiles) and refactoring into a new and more modern one based on Nix and Home-Manager.

+Feel free to use or copy what you need from this repo.

 ``` url
 https://github.com/DeterminateSystems/nix-installer
 ```